RTXteam/RTX/README.md

 model standard, which is based on the Biolink model.
 RTX-KG1 is hosted in a Neo4j graph database server and can be accessed at [kg1endpoint.rtx.ai:7474](http://kg1endpoint.rtx.ai:7474) (username is `neo4j`;
-contact Team ARA&nbsp;Expand for the password).
+contact Team Expander&nbsp;Agent for the password).
 Alternatively, a Neo4j dump file (in gzipped tar archive format) of KG1 can be downloaded without password from the [kg1endpoint server](http://kg1endpoint.rtx.ai).